 Go deep on the “Path of the Cement” tour

 Nature eventually grew over some of the remains of the old cement factory.
-But what could not be fixed were the tunnels which had been drilled into the mountainside.
-We explore the dark tunnels (also known as the gallery) with a guide.
+But what could not be fixed were the tunnels that had been drilled into the mountainside.
+We explore the dark tunnels (the gallery) with a guide.
 It is a maze of dark tunnels and stories of the past.
 For a brief moment, we shut off our headlamps, and it is pitch black.
 Only the sound of water dripping into the ponds can be heard.

 Scudellate, a village with panoramic views